John C. Hodges Library

 The John C. Hodges Library is the main library of the University of Tennessee.
 Located at 1015 Volunteer Boulevard, it is one of many libraries the University of Tennessee houses.

 History

+The northeast exterior of the library in July 2026.

 Opened in 1969, the library houses 3 million library volumes, periodicals, and computer resources.
 Its rare book collection numbers about 60,000 items, the oldest dating from 1481 AD.
 The University of Tennessee Libraries provides books, articles, media, technology, spaces, and research expertise.

 In 2010–2011, the library was ranked 48 out of 115 of the top North American research libraries of the United States according to the Chronicle of Higher Education rankings.
 It ranks 48th among all major academic research libraries in Canada and the U.S. by the Association of Research Libraries.

 Administration

+Bookshelves on the library's third floor in July 2026.

 The current administration of the John C. Hodges Library consists of: